Kuratoro/TheMotte.zettel.page/index.md

 ## FAQ

+- Where may I add/edit content or propose any changes?
+For now, [on GitHub](https://github.com/Kuratoro/TheMotte.zettel.page); if you that's painful, let me know - I'll think of an easier way.
     - This site is published using the open source [Emanote](https://note.ema.srid.ca/)
     - This site is like a Wiki but based on [Zettelkasten](https://neuron.zettel.page/zettelkasten) method.
-- Where may I add/edit content?
-[On GitHub](https://github.com/Kuratoro/TheMotte.zettel.page)
+- What's "TheMotte"?
+A [niche community of people](https://www.reddit.com/r/TheMotte/) where rationality & sensibility is incentivized to trump groupthink.